mal-lang/mal-toolbox/docs/about/attackgraph.rst

 """""""""""""""""""""""""

-If you already have an instance model file and .mal/.mar, the easiest way to create an AttackGraph is to use the wrapper :func:`maltoolbox.wrappers.create_attack_graph` which combines all steps from model file to the AttackGraph:
+If you already have an instance model file and .mal/.mar, the easiest way to create an AttackGraph is to use the wrapper :func:`maltoolbox.attackgraph.create_attack_graph` which combines all steps from model file to the AttackGraph:

 .. code-block:: python

-    from maltoolbox.wrappers import create_attack_graph
+    from maltoolbox.attackgraph import create_attack_graph

     lang_file = "org.mal-lang.coreLang-1.0.0.mar"
     model_file = "example-model.yml"